A gift from you means more hope and healing for others. Donate today.

 When installing playground equipment, make certain it is on level ground, put together securely and firmly anchored to the ground.
 Make sure to choose age-appropriate options when selecting a set for your family.

-The American Academy of Pediatrics opposes the use of trampolines in a home setting due to high risk of injury.
+The American Academy of Pediatrics opposes the use of trampolines in a home setting due to the high risk of injury.
 If you do have a trampoline, check to see that the springs are in working order and the vertical safety netting is secure.
 Also, set some guidelines with your children such as having adult supervision at all times and only one person jumping at a time.

 According to the Consumer Products Safety Commission, each year more than 300 children under 5 years old drown, and 2,000 more children visit hospital emergency rooms for submersion injuries every year.
 Some precautions you can take include installing a fence or wall around the pool, door alarms for the house and a power safety cover over the pool.